Laibakhalid23/TicTacToeAI/README.md

 - ✅ Win detection for rows, columns, and diagonals
 - ✅ Draw detection when the board is full
 - ✅ Input validation for valid moves
 - 🧠 Smart AI calculates optimal move using Minimax
+- 🖱️ Graphical User Interface using Tkinter
 - 🎯 Clean modular code split across files

 ---